Welcome to the Parrots Class!

 Communication

-• Intensive Interaction – copy the sounds, movements and actions that your child makes and watch and wait to see how they respond when you mirror what they are doing.
+• Intensive Interaction – mirror your child’s sounds, movements, and actions and watch how they respond when you mirror what they are doing

 Sensory Story